ZachBray/simple-binary-encoding-wiki/Golang-User-Guide.md

 Some notes of interest:

-The marshaller ```m``` in the above example can be used for both encoding and decoding and it contains per thread (or goroutine) state.
-As a result each goroutine should use it's own marshaller but they can be reused within an existing thread.
+The marshaller ```m``` in the above example can be used for both encoding and decoding and it contains state.
+As a result each goroutine should use it's own marshaller but they can be reused within an existing goroutine for both encoding and decoding.

 Here we use a ```bytes.Buffer``` type to hold our marshalled data but this can be any ```io.Writer``` such as a socket, pipe etc and can